coryhouse/react-flux-starter-kit/README.md

 2. Download this repo and cd to the root directory of this repo on your machine
 3. Open the command line of your choice
 4. `npm install` - Installs the necessary packages
-5. `gulp` - Builds the project and opens your browser
+5. `gulp` - Builds the project and opens your browser.
+Navigate to http://localhost:9005/ if your browser doesn't open automatically.

+You're now all set to [follow along with the course](http://www.pluralsight.com/author/cory-house)!